agbrs/agb/book/src/articles/objects_deep_dive.md

 The affine matrix instance can be thought of as an affine matrix stored in oam.

 The [affine article](./affine.md) goes over some detail in how to create affine matrices.
-With a given affine matrix, you can use `AffineMatrixObject::from_affine_wrapping` which creates an [`AffineMatrixObject`](https://docs.rs/agb/latest/agb/display/object/struct.AffineMatrixObject.html) that is suitable for use in objects.
+With a given affine matrix, you can use `AffineMatrixObject::from_affine` which creates an [`AffineMatrixObject`](https://docs.rs/agb/latest/agb/display/object/struct.AffineMatrixObject.html) that is suitable for use in objects.
 You can turn different `AffineMatrixObject` instances into individual [`AffineMatrixInstance`](https://docs.rs/agb/latest/agb/display/object/struct.AffineMatrixInstance.html).

 When using the same affine matrix for multiple sprites, it is important to reuse the `AffineMatrixInstance` as otherwise you may run out of affine matrices.